equation314/hitcon-ctf-2018-writeup/party/README.md

     // ...
 }
 ```

+In order to validate the core set that may not satisfy condition 3, we can reuse the given program with some instructions patched by `nop`.

 There are plenty of feasible solutions, the algorithm don't have to run too long to before reaching a solution.
 One of the solutions is `645q9f3ozytrac`.